Build your ultimate summer routine with our free 14-day autoimmune challenge

 Prepping AIP-friendly recipes ahead of time is a great way to ensure that you are eating healthy throughout the week while saving time and decision-making on busy days.
 You can also save money by planning ahead — you won't be as tempted by fast food or takeout options if you already have a plan for cooking your own meals!

-A quick way to meal prep for the week is to make sheet pan meals or instant pot meals with base ingredients like chicken and vegetables.
-With these, you can simply roast food on a baking tray or pressure cook until done, then portion out into storage containers.
+A quick way to meal prep for the week is to make sheet pan meals or instant pot meals with base ingredients such as chicken and vegetables.
+With these, you can simply roast food on a baking tray or in a pressure cooker until done, then portion out into storage containers.
 You can keep it simple by reheating and eating each meal as is, or you can add seasoning and sauce each day to change things up.
 You can also try batch cooking to prep for a few weeks of meals.
+(Source, Source, Source)

-Get creative with your cooking.
+Get creative with your cooking!
 There are many ways to use up leftovers, including making soup or using them as ingredients in a casserole or stir fry.
-Freezing certain foods is also a great way to save money on groceries and make sure that nothing goes to waste!
+Freezing foods is also a great way to save money on groceries and make sure that nothing goes to waste!

 6. Know What to Look For

 Managing symptoms of autoimmune diseases through diet can seem challenging, but with time and practice it can become an integral part of your lifestyle change to support better health.
-Knowing what items to look for when planning and shopping for food can help minimize stress when following AIP.
+Knowing what items to look for when planning and shopping for food can help minimize stress when following AIP, especially when planning for potentially tricky decisions around AIP-approved foods.

 Here are some tips for getting started with AIP groceries and meal prep: